 Sarah Hicks is the Minnesota Orchestra’s principal conductor of Live at Orchestra Hall, a broad-spectrum series of popular music, jazz, world music, Broadway classics, movie scores, comedy and other genres.
-In this role, she oversees planning of the Live at Orchestra Hall season and conducts many performances on that series by the full Orchestra.
+In this role, she oversees planning for the Live at Orchestra Hall season and conducts many performances on that series by the full Orchestra.
 She also conducts the Inside the Classics series, now in its ninth season.
 Hicks has been an artistic leader in concerts featuring artists from Minnesota’s internationally-renowned popular music scene—including shows with The New Standards, two sold-out April 2017 performances with Dessa and an upcoming collaboration with indie band Cloud Cult.

 Hicks was the Minnesota Orchestra’s principal conductor of pops and presentations from 2009 to 2013; for three prior seasons she was the Orchestra’s assistant conductor.
 In 2008 she helped introduce a new Minnesota Orchestra holiday offering, arranging music for and conducting “A Scandinavian Christmas” concerts.
 She has twice conducted the Orchestra in classical subscription concerts, including fully-staged performances of Humperdinck's Hansel and Gretel in 2009.
 Since 2007 she has conducted the Inside the Classics series, which in 2012 featured the world premiere of Acadia, a major work by New York-based composer Judd Greenstein—commissioned specifically for Inside the Classics and funded entirely through donations by more than 400 individuals, via the Orchestra’s innovative Musical MicroCommission project.